-Mosaik Moroccan Interiors is based in the city of Los Angeles and started back in 1999.
+Mosaik Moroccan Decor is based in the city of Los Angeles and started back in 1999.

 The style of Morocco, always exotic and suddenly trendy, has captured the imagination of interior designers.

 Americans have long been seduced by the exotic allure of Morocco, and they are increasingly eager to replicate the romance of places like Casablanca and Marrakesh in their own living rooms.
 Interior designers are graciously accommodating demand, incorporating Moroccan furniture, lanterns and objets d’art into their clients’ residences.

 “Moroccan design appeals to the exotic vision that Europeans and Americans have of North Africa, and Morocco in particular,” says Fatiha Daoudi, coowner of Mosaik, an upscale Moroccan home furnishings showroom in Los Angeles with a celebrity clientele.
 Her husband, Yahya Daoudi, reports the country’s strong tradition of artisanal craftsmanship is another draw, noting that even minor imperfections create the character no mass-produced items possess.